alexgeorr10/ga-for-simple-game/README.md

 # Genetic Algorithm for a simple video game

 ## Disclaimer
 This project is mainly for fun and the code is very bad.
 I wanted to make the game playable by people and at the same time implement the genetic algorithm.
-As I wasn't familiar with the pygame module beforehand, this ended up in limiting the genetic algorithm tricks that could have bben implemented for better convergence to the goal.
+As I wasn't familiar with the pygame module beforehand, this ended up in limiting the genetic algorithm tricks that could have been implemented for better convergence to the goal.

 ## Requirements
 The pygame module